 Dwarkesh Patel 0:55:33

 What is the reason for its resurgence?
-Is it just that, because I mean, it's had a big impact on many cities, right?
-Like I'm in San Francisco right now, and obviously like you can't tear down one of these Victorian houses to build the housing that like the city massively needs.
-Why have we like gained a reverence for anything that was built before like 80 years?
+It's had a big impact on many cities.
+I'm in San Francisco right now and obviously you can't tear down one of these Victorian houses to build the housing that the city massively needs.
+Why have we gained a reverence for anything that was built 80 years ago?

 Kenneth Jackson 0:55:56

-Because just think of the two most expensive places in the United States that could change a little bit from year to year, but usually San Francisco and New York.
-And really if you want to make it more affordable, if you want to drop the price of popsicles on your block, sell more popsicles.
-Have more people selling popsicles and the price will fall.
+The two most expensive places in the United States are usually San Francisco and New York.
+If you want to drop the price of popsicles on your block, have more people selling popsicles and the price will fall.
 But somehow they say they're going to build luxury housing when actually if you build any housing, it'll put downward pressure on prices, even at super luxury.
 But anyway, most Americans don't understand that.
 So they oppose change and especially so in New York and San Francisco on the basis that change means gentrification.
 And of course there has been a lot of gentrification.
-In World War II or right after, San Francisco was a working class city.
-It really was.
-And huge numbers of short and longshoremen live there.
-Now San Francisco has become the headquarters really in Silicon Valley, but a headquarters city is a tech revolution and it's become very expensive and very homeless.
+During World War II or right after, San Francisco was a working class city and huge numbers of short and longshoremen lived there.
+Now San Francisco has become the headquarters in a tech revolution and it's become very expensive and very homeless.
 It's very complex.
 Not easy to understand even if you're in the middle of it.

 Dwarkesh Patel 0:57:08

-Yeah.
-Yeah.
-So if we could get a Robert Moses back again today, what major mega project do you think New York needs today that a Moses like figure could build?
+If we could get Robert Moses back again today, what major mega project do you think New York needs today that a Moses-like figure could build?

 Kenneth Jackson 0:57:22